cayubweeums-repos/cyber_workbench/macos-windows11-arm-setup.md

 - The default user "Docker" has no password and auto-logs in
 - RDP is enabled by default for remote access
 - Network is configured in user mode (NAT) - the VM can access the internet but uses 10.0.2.x addressing
-- For better network performance, consider setting up bridge networking (more complex)
+- For better network performance, consider setting up bridge networking
-- **On macOS, use `mkisofs` instead of `genisoimage`** - they are functionally equivalent

 ## References